johannaengland/johannaengland.github.io/_publications/year-example-publication.md

 pages: "On which pages is the publication?"
 year: "Year"

-abstract: "Short description of the publication."
-bibtex: "Training machine learning models at scale is a popular workload for distributed data flow systems.
+abstract: "Training machine learning models at scale is a popular workload for distributed data flow systems.
 However, as these systems were originally built to fulfill quite different requirements it remains an open question how effectively they actually perform for ML workloads.
 In this paper we argue that benchmarking of large scale